mrdoob/three.js/threejs/lessons/threejs-shadows.md

 It gets worse, if you have a point light casting shadows the scene has to be drawn 6 times just for that light!

-For these reasons it's common find other solutions than to have a bunch of lights all generating shadows.
+For these reasons it's common to find other solutions than to have a bunch of lights all generating shadows.
 One common solution is to have multiple lights but only one directional light generating shadows.